Jim Crow laws: Jury trials

 The Sixth Amendment to the United States Constitution grants criminal defendants the right to a trial by a jury of their peers.
 While federal law required that convictions could only be granted by a unanimous jury for federal crimes, states were free to set their own jury requirements.
 All but two states, Oregon and Louisiana, opted for unanimous juries for conviction.
 Oregon and Louisiana, however, allowed juries of at least 10–2 to decide a criminal conviction.
 Louisiana's law was amended in 2018 to require a unanimous jury for criminal convictions, effective in 2019.
 Prior to that amendment, the law had been seen as a remnant of Jim Crow laws, because it allowed minority voices on a jury to be marginalized.
 In 2020, the Supreme Court found, in Ramos v.
 Louisiana, that unanimous jury votes are required for criminal convictions at state levels, thereby nullifying Oregon's remaining law, and overturning previous cases in Louisiana.

 Later court cases

 In 1971, the U.S. Supreme Court (the Burger Court), in Swann v.
 Charlotte-Mecklenburg Board of Education, upheld desegregation busing of students to achieve integration.

 Interpretation of the Constitution and its application to minority rights continues to be controversial as Court membership changes.
 Observers such as Ian F. Lopez believe that in the 2000s, the Supreme Court has become more protective of the status quo.

+Felony disenfranchisement

+Mississippi Today discusses the present-day Jim Crow legacy of felony disenfranchisement, and states that part of Mississippi's 1890 constitution was not erased by the Civil Rights Movement during the 1960s.
+The article states the constitutional felony disenfranchisement clause "takes away – for life – the right to vote upon conviction for several low-level crimes, like theft and bribery, that the 1890 drafters felt would be mostly committed by Black people."

 International

-There is evidence that the government of Nazi Germany took inspiration from the Jim Crow laws when writing the Nuremberg Laws.
+In 2017, Ford Foundation Professor of Law James Whitman contended that, during sessions culminating in the Nuremberg Laws, Nazi officials such as Franz Gürtner and Bernhard Lösener discussed a memorandum by Heinrich Krieger, a former graduate student at the University of Arkansas.
+Krieger had published an article on "Principles of Indian [Native American] law" (1935) in the Washington Law Review, focusing on the Dawes Act and Indian Reorganization Act.
+The memorandum, based on research into the history of United States immigration and Jim Crow laws, became the basis for Krieger's Race Law in the United States (1936).
+Scholars such as Michael Livingston, while lauding Whitman's analysis of the memorandum and his comparisons between U.S. and German state-sponsored eugenics legislation, demanded more evaluation and evidence for any additional contentions.
+In 2023, Darren Walker, president of the Ford Foundation endowment for Whitman's chair, opined that "Henry Ford, our founder, was among the twentieth century's most virulent American antisemites.
+And yet, to me, our past confers a special obligation to engage, not to retreat—no matter the complications or the consequences."